IBMStreams/samples/Databases/JDBCForBluemix/README.md

 6. Update the JDBC connection URL, user and password information from the SPL source code and compile it.

+6. Create the following table from the dashDB dashboard:
+      1. In the dashDB console, click "Tables", then click "Add Table"
-6. Create the following table from the dashDB dashboard ddl interface. create table weather(maxtemp int, mintemp int, maxtempfeelslike int, mintempfeelslike int, avgvisibility int, avgwindspeed int, decision char(150))
+      2. Paste the following SQL statement: `create table weather(maxtemp int, mintemp int, maxtempfeelslike int, mintempfeelslike int, avgvisibility int, avgwindspeed int, decision char(150))`
+      3. Click "Run DDL".

 7. Compile the SPL application.